cyberguru02/Splunk-Boss-of-the-SOC/README.md

 By capturing and analyzing these hash values, SOC analysts can quickly identify and respond to potential threats, ensuring that any unauthorized or malicious software is detected and mitigated promptly.
 In this case, identifying the MD5 hash of `3791.exe` helps in tracking the specific instance of the program and assessing its potential impact on the system.

-**Looking at the logs, which user executed the program 3791.exe on the server?​**
+**Question 12: Looking at the logs, which user executed the program 3791.exe on the server?​**

 We can check on one of the event logs pulled from one of the previous queries regarding the “3791.exe” and devlve deeper into one of them.
 In the picture below, I find the user who exevuted the program, “NT AUTHORITY\USR”.